AdeyinkaNew12/ai-basin-hydrology/README.md

 ---

-## Reproducibility
+# Reproducibility

-All production analyses are implemented through Python scripts contained in `src/`.
+All production analyses are implemented through Python scripts contained in the `src/` directory.

-This repository provides the computational workflow required to reproduce hydrographic, hydrologic, and water-stress analyses of AI infrastructure siting across the contiguous United States.
+The workflow provides the computational framework required to reproduce hydrographic, hydrologic, and water-stress analyses of AI infrastructure siting across the contiguous United States.

 Archived scripts are retained for documentation purposes and are not required for the production workflow.